-a) The impact of the equipment fall on the course of the competition choreography b) Frequency of equipment falls c) The circumstances of the equipment fall
+- a) The impact of the equipment fall on the course of the competition choreography - Interruption of group or individual performance.

-- Interruption of group or individual performance. - □ The extent of auxiliary dance elements use (sidestep, suspension knees, bending backward, steps, etc.). - Raise the equipment immediately after the fall, or not raising of the equipment to the end of the choreography.
+- □ The extent of auxiliary dance elements use (sidestep, suspension knees, bending backward, steps, etc.). - Raise the equipment immediately after the fall, or not raising of the equipment to the end of the choreography.